flaming-cl/react-pro-tips/README.md

 ## 1. Hooks
 ### 1.1 useState (rules also can be implemented to setState)
 - #### 1.1.1 <span id='jump-a-111'>async like setState</span>
-  - setState acts in an asynchronous way in React
+  - SetState acts in an asynchronous way in React
   - #### Practice Questions: [16](#jump-q-16)
 - #### 1.1.2 initial states
   - For useState, the callback function we pass to it will only be called once during mounting (first time rendering).